shanelindsay/tmux-slurm-notifier/dev/s/POSIS_TEST_PLAN.md

 ## E. Operational checklist

-- Logs are written via stdout/stderr; the tmux launchers pipe to `posis.log`/`posis_multi.log`.
+- Logs are written via stdout/stderr (attach to the tmux session to watch live output).
 - State files: `.posis_state.json` and `.posis_multi_state.json`.
 Validate they contain processed IDs and timestamps.
-- Environment captured: ensure `which codecs` resolves inside tmux before starting the watcher.
+- Environment captured: ensure `which codex` resolves inside tmux before starting the watcher.
 - Clean shutdown: `Ctrl‑C` inside tmux pane or `tmux kill-session -t posis(-multi)`.

 ## F. Acceptance criteria

 - Triggering comments cause exactly one run per comment across restarts.
-- Result comments contain stdout and a collapsible stderr section.
+- Result comments mirror the Codex stdout (failure details fall back to stderr in a code block).
 - External command runs in the correct repo directory and can create files there.
 - Parent issue text is included when marked.
 - Timeouts and truncation are handled gracefully.